Toward Autonomous Soft Robotic Endovascular Navigation via Imitation Learning: Methods for Generalized Navigation

-where $\hat{c}_s$ is a binary flag predicting whether contrast is injected at timestep $s$, and the sigmoid function $\sigma(\cdot)$ converts the output to a probability of injecting contrast at any point in the chunk.
-During training, the output is optimized via the Binary Cross Entropy loss $l_{BCE}$, using a weighting of $7$ to positive class predictions.
-This weighting reflects the average frequency of contrast injections observed in the demonstration data.
-The total model loss is then computed as $L=l_{L1}+0.5l_{bce}$.
-The weighting of $0.5$ was chosen such that $l_{BCE}$ would reach the same order of magnitude as $l_{L1}$ after a few epochs.
+Where $\lambda_a$ and $\lambda_c$ are the weights for the L1 motor action loss and the weighted Binary Cross Entropy (BCE) loss, respectively.
+Positive class predictions in the BCE loss are assigned a weight of $\beta$.

+Let $D_j=\{(o_t, a_{t+1:t+K}^{motor}, a_t^{contrast})\}$ denote the demonstration dataset after round $j$.
+After training the policy on $D_j$, the policy is evaluated, and recovery segments are added to $D_j$ to form $D_{j+1}$.
+The policy is then retrained on the aggregated dataset, reducing covariate shift by adding demonstrations from states induced by the learned policy.

+We used an AdamW optimizer with learning rate $5\times10^{-5}$ and weight decay $1\times10^{-4}$, batch size 64, and trained for 3000 epochs.
+We chose $\lambda_a=1.0$ and $\lambda_c=0.5$ such that the BCE loss reaches the same order of magnitude as the L1 loss after a few epochs.
+We chose $\beta=7$ to reflect the average frequency of contrast injections observed in the training data.
 During inference, contrast is injected if $\hat{a}^{contrast}_t>0.5$.
-The model contains 95.06 million parameters, and inference can run at 25 frames per second (fps) on an NVIDIA RTX 4000 GPU.
+The policy contains 95 million parameters, and inference can run at 25 frames per second (fps) on an NVIDIA RTX 4000 GPU.